jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-6b.md

-+++
+---
-title=  "Rent, Wages, and Labor"
+title: "Rent, Wages, and Labor"
-# heading=  The Simplified Wealth of Nations by Adam Smith, Book 1 Chapter 6b
+heading: "Chapter 6b of Book 1"
-date=  2020-01-22
+date: 2020-01-22
-image=  "/covers/wn.jpg"
+image:  "/covers/wn.jpg"
-# image=  https= //res.cloudinary.com/nara/image/upload/v1536138065/wheatfarm_bsqhxr.jpg
+description: "In the rude state, price has one component--wages"
-description=  "In the rude state, price has one component--wages" linkb=  "/research/smith/wealth-of-nations/book-1/chapter-6a" linkbtext=  "Chapter 6a" linkf=  "/research/smith/wealth-of-nations/book-1/chapter-7a" linkftext=  "Chapter 7a" icon=  "/icons/smith.png"
+icon: "/icons/smith.png"
-+++
+---

 {{< s v="9" >}} The real value of the parts of price is measured by the amount of labour which each part can purchase or command.